steipatr/REDCAR/README.md

 ## REDCAR

 With the REDCAR project, we're aimed at achieving more than reproducibility 😎.
 We realize how important is the **structure** of the study, **code formatting**, and whether it's **easily accessible** by other researchers or the general public.
-We translated these additional principles into 2 extra components: understandable and shared \(see Figure 1\).
+We translated these additional principles into 2 extra components: understandable and shared \(see Figure on top\).

 Understandable here stands for how easily others can figure out that you have done.
 For example, if your project folder looks like [this](https://github.com/mikhailsirenko/REDCAR/blob/master/.gitbook/assets/folder-mess.png), then "Houston, we have a problem."
 The same holds for the code.
 It's much easier to reuse and modify a program that was written in compliance with coding standards.
 You met two variables `d = 5` and `elapsed_time_in_days = 5`.
 Which one is better?